devops-myway/certified-kubernetes-administrator-Practice/Domain 3 - Cluster-Arch-Install-Config-RBAC/upgrade on a Kubernetes cluster.md

 ----------------------------------

  # replace x in 1.25.x-00 with the latest patch version
- apt-mark unhold kubeadm && \
+ sudo apt-mark unhold kubeadm && \
- apt-get update && apt-get install -y kubeadm=1.25.x-00 && \
+ sudo apt-get update && sudo apt-get install -y kubeadm=1.25.x-00 && \
- apt-mark hold kubeadm
+ sudo apt-mark hold kubeadm

  ##### Verify that the download works and has the expected version: